 Pellets should make up roughly 50 percent of their diet.
 Nuts and seeds should consist of only 10 percent because they are high in fat.
 Their powerful beaks are good at cracking nuts and nuts should be fed to them every day.

 The other 40 percent of their diet should include a variety of fruits and vegetables.
 Fruits like apples, pears, plums, cherries, grapes, bananas, oranges, mangos and papayas are good for them.
 For vegetables, carrots, sweet potatoes, zucchini and cucumbers are all good choices.

 A healthy Macaw will need to be fed food that is equal to 10 to 15 percent of their body weight.
 For a 2 pound bird, their daily food requirements are 45 – 65g of pellets, 9 – 15g of seed with 36 – 50g of fruits and vegetables.
 They need to be fed twice a day, once in the morning and again in the evening.
 Any uneaten fruits and vegetables need to be removed after 2 to 3 hours.

 They can also be fed human food like pasta, applesauce and cereals.
 Make sure that they do not eat avocado fruits or foods that contain caffeine, salt, sugar or chocolate because they are not good for them.

 Make sure that your Macaws have clean water to drink every day.

 Yes, most of the Macaw species are endangered and at least 5 are already extinct in the wild.
-The reason includes hunting, deforestation and illegal trapping for the pet trade.
-You should always ask your breeder about the history of the Macaw you are planning to buy to make sure they have not been captured from the wild.
+Hunting, deforestation and illegal trapping for the pet trade are the main reasons.
+Always ask your breeder about the history of the Macaw you are planning to buy to make sure they have not been captured from the wild.
 Many of the species are endangered in the wild but thanks to captive breeding they are available as pets.